piotrdzwiniel/Contour2DPlot/README.md

 // Specify in the constructor width and height of the contour map.
 Contour2DMap contour2DMap = new Contour2DMap(600, 600);

+// Specify size for the contour map container. contour2DMap.setPrefSize(600, 600);

 // Set data.
 contour2DMap.setData(data);